elf4j/elf4j-provider/README.md

 ## Use It...

-In Maven or other build tools alike, add the [ELF4J API](https://github.com/elf4j/elf4j) module as compile-scope dependency and code against that.
-Meanwhile, include this module as runtime-scope dependency.
+As with any other [ELF4J](https://github.com/elf4j/elf4j) logging provider, code against the logging service API of the ELF4J facade, and include this module as runtime-scope dependency in Maven or other build tools alike:

 ```html
 ...